Hacked WordPress Website Checked Reasons

 As demonstrated here, the WordPress files should have 644 value as the file permission.
 The numeric value above ‘744’ is wrong and could potentially lead to cyber-crime.

 Also, folders on WordPress sites must have ‘755’ as the correct permission code.
-Not meeting that values could again have bad consequences.4.Themes and plug-ins update
+Not meeting that values could again have bad consequences.

 Just like you need to update your software when the system says so, there’ll also be alerts to update your themes and plug-ins.
 There are plenty of instances where you won’t need to update the WordPress version, and a simple plug-in or theme update would suffice.

-If you don’t patch them up, potential flaws could remain unaddressed, which could pose a big security risk soon.5.No 2FA
+If you don’t patch them up, potential flaws could remain unaddressed, which could pose a big security risk soon.

-Lack of a 2-factor authentication system could be a reason to WordPress Websites Got Hacked.
+Lack of a 2-factor authentication system could be a reason to get hacked.
 While it doesn’t directly protect your account, it does pose a considerable problem for hackers with malicious intent.

 Previously, WordPress software came with an inbuilt and pre-configured username, ‘admin.’
 It started some problems since the username and password usually come as a combination, and it’s easy to guess the other when you know one of them.
 There were complaints and security breaches after that.

-Therefore, it’s a mandatory practice to change your username from ‘admin’ to something else, so that it can’t be easily guessed and hence WordPress Websites Got Hacked .7.No Whitelisting
+Therefore, it’s a mandatory practice to change your username from ‘admin’ to something else, so that it can’t be easily guessed and hence hacked.

 Lack of whitelisting could be a reason for WordPress accounts getting hacked.
 When there are too many users, it’s easy to keep track of everyone.
 In many cases, there won’t even be an alarm in case an unauthorized person manages to log in.
 That’s where whitelisting comes in.

 Here, only ‘whitelisted’ people can access the WordPress account, no matter the exigency.
 Unless they are whitelisted, no one can log into the account.
-Despite some of the problems it’ll create, you’ll be at ease knowing you’ve made your account extensively secure.8.Too many admins
+Despite some of the problems it’ll create, you’ll be at ease knowing you’ve made your account extensively secure.

 Just like, ‘Too many cooks spoil the broth,’ problems could creep up for your WordPress account with too many admin users.